saiherng/machine-learning/README.md

 # machine-learning

-Analysis of Air Pollutaants' Impact on Temperature.
+Analysis of Air Pollutants' Impact on Temperature.